shortstheory/shortstheory.github.io/_drafts/warstory.md

 Start of turn 10

-Nic's Virizion used Protect.
+Nic\'s Virizion used Protect.

-Nic's Gengar used Protect.
+Nic\'s Gengar used Protect.

-Andy's Eelektross used Wild Charge on Gengar.
+Andy\'s Eelektross used Wild Charge on Gengar.

 Gengar protected itself!

-Andy's Cresselia used Psychic on Gengar.
+Andy\'s Cresselia used Psychic on Gengar.

 Gengar protected itself!